bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

     print(bias_wrapper_output[0]) #Prints bias wrapper prediction for the sample print(bias_wrapper_output[1]) #Prints bias wrapper risk metric for the sample

 Each **Metric Wrapper** output is a tuple of prediction and risk metric.
 The prediction is the same shape as the output of the original model.
-To access a specific Metric Wrapper's output, we simply need to search through wrapped_model output with the corresponding key.
+To access a specific Metric Wrapper's output, we simply need to search through ``wrapped_model`` output with the corresponding key.

 Metric Wrapper
 --------------

 As we've mentioned previously, a **Metric Wrapper** implements the corresponding risk metric.
 They are designed to be composable with each other.
-This means that we can combine multiple **Metric Wrapper**s in a single wrapped model, giving us access to multiple risk metrics.
+This means that we can combine multiple Metric Wrappers in a single wrapped model, giving us access to multiple risk metrics.

 .. important::
     There are limitations on composability within metric wrappers.
 For example, Dropout Wrapper is not compatible with other metric wrappers due to the way dropout is implemented after each layer in the feature extractor.
 These will be addressed in future updates.